Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Key Factors Affecting LLM Performance

+Across all failed attempts, we classify root causes into four categories: syntactic Solidity errors (42\%), incorrect or incomplete Foundry test harnesses (33\%), unmet safety invariants (15\%), and mistakes in reasoning about contract state and control flow (10\%).
+This error distribution suggests that AEG failure is mainly driven by the model's internal reasoning limits, rather than by contract complexity alone.
+We also compare single turn and multi turn generation.
+ReX can invoke an iterative repair loop where compilation errors or failing assertions are fed back to the model.

+Table~\ref{tab:iterative-repair} shows that iterative repair almost doubles the overall success rate.
+In many cases the first attempt already contains a plausible exploit plan but misses one or two syntactic or semantic details.
+The feedback loop helps the model correct these mistakes and assemble a complete exploit and test pair.

 Both success and failure reflect the model's internal understanding.
-LLMs function as probabilistic pattern matchers, not reasoning engines.
+LLMs behave as probabilistic pattern matchers rather than fully reliable reasoning engines.
 Their systematic errors highlight the boundaries of what current LLMs can achieve in AEG.